 The current home of the 12th Duke of Marlborough plus wife Edla and children George, Araminta and Caspar, is the birthplace of Winston Churchill.
 Steeped in history, the 2,000 acres of parkland and formal gardens are breathtaking.

 Particular highlights include spectacular Water Terraces, the fragrant Rose Garden and Secret Garden hidden away in the east of the South Lawn.
 Kids will love the miniature train, maze and Butterfly House, while adults will be spellbound by the serenity of the palace and its gardens.

 The Garden Museum, Lambeth

-If a day trip is off the cards and a London-based weekend is calling, make a beeline for the recently renovated Garden Museum, which chronicles our age-old love affair with gardens and gardening.
+If you're keen to keep things London based, make a beeline for the Garden Museum, which chronicles our age-old love affair with gardens and gardening.
+Set

 The Kyoto Garden, Holland Park

 Nestled in the centre of Kensington & Chelsea lies the quaint, magical Kyoto Garden of Holland Park.
 Modelled on the traditional gardens of Japan, a gently cascading rock waterfall flows, golden koi carp swim happily in the lake and colourful trees encircle the perfectly manicured grass.
 Small stone bridges allow you to walk up and down the length of the lake and stand close enough to the waterfall to feel the droplets.

 The Kyoto Garden was donated to Holland Park by the Chamber of Commerce of Kyoto (alongside the Japan festival held in London in 1992), and was designed by a well-known Japanese designer meaning it is a true ode to the ancient gardens of Japan.

 favourite for weddings, garden parties or simply to stroll around in, the